Contraceptive Implant (The rod)

 ADVANTAGES OF THE CONTRACEPTIVE IMPLANT

-- It gives you contraceptive cover straight away if inserted in the first five days of your cycle.
+- It gives you contraceptive cover straight away if it is inserted in the first five days of your cycle.

-- It can be removed if side effects are not acceptable or pregnancy is desired.
+- It can be removed if side effects are not acceptable or if you wish to become pregnant.

 - It can be used by breastfeeding women.